emmanuel-battesti/swarm-rescue/README.md

 Drones act and perceive in a *Playground*.

 A *playground* is composed of scene elements, which can be fixed or movable.
 A drone can grasp or activate certain scene elements.
 Depending on their nature, particular scene elements will provide reward to the drone interacting with them.

-The playground with all its elements, except for the drones, can be called "Map" within this *Swarm-Rescue* depository.
+The playground with all its elements, except for the drones, are called "Map" within this *Swarm-Rescue* repository.

 ### Coordinate System

 A playground is described using a Cartesian coordinate system.

 Each element has a position (x,y, theta), with x along the horizontal axis, y along the vertical axis, and theta the orientation in radians, aligned on the horizontal axis.
 The value of theta is between 0 an 2*Pi.
 Theta increases with a clockwise rotation of the drone.
 For theta = 0, the drone is oriented towards the right.
 A playground has a size [width, length], with the width along x-axis, and length along y-axis.
 When applicable, the length of a scene element follows the element's x-axis.

 ## Wounded Person